TomFrost/Squiss/README.md

 Emitted when Squiss asks SQS for new messages, and doesn't get any.

 ### released {Message}
 Emitted after `release()` or `releaseMessage` has been called and the VisibilityTimeout of a message has successfully been changed to `0`.
 The `handled` event will also be fired for released messages, but that will come earlier, when the release function is initially called.

+### timeoutExtended {Message}
+Emitted when a message has had its timeout successfully extended by the `autoExtendTimeout` feature.

 ### aborted
 Emitted after a hard stop() if a request for new messages was already in progress.